mzieger/CommunityCode-AppiumCodeExamples/README.md

 ## **Project structure**
 ### Package & Classes details:

-- QuickstartTests: This package includes basic tests for android and ios.
-Some basic appium commands are present in this package such as click(), findElement(), ND sendKeys().
+- QuickstartTests: This package includes basic tests for Android and ios.
+Some basic appium commands are present in this package such as click(), findElement(), and sendKeys().

 - OptionalCapabilities: This package uses optional capabilities that can be used to run the Appium test.
-         Except the mandatory capabilities, we can set the following optional capabilities:
+Aside from the mandatory capabilities, you can set the following optional capabilities:
     - buildVersion: Install/launch the app by build version.
     - commandScreenshot: In video report, take a screenshot before and after every action when commandScreenshot is set to true.
     - doNotGoHomeOnQuit: Device remains in the last state even after ending the test when dontGoHomeOnQuit is set to true.